awsdocs/amazon-opensearch-service-developer-guide/doc_source/remote-reindex.md

 You must add 443 at the end of the source domain endpoint for a validation check\.

-To verify that the index is copied over to the target domain:
+To verify that the index is copied over to the target domain, send this request to the target domain:

 ```
-GET target-domain-endpoint/target_index/_search
+GET target_index/_search
 ```

-If the source index is in a region different from your target domain, pass in its region name, such as in this sample request:
+If the source index is in a Region different from your target domain, pass in its Region name, such as in this sample request:

 ```
-POST target-domain-endpoint/_reindex
+POST _reindex
 {
   "source": {
     "remote": {